zkengz/nashconv_descent/README.md

-This repository contains the code for the paper *Computing Nash Equilibrium in Two-team Zero-sum Games by NashConv Descent*.
+This repository contains the code for the paper *Computing Approximate Nash Equilibrium in Two-team Zero-sum Games by NashConv Descent*.

 # Usage